Sign Up

 To tie all of the above together, it helps to provide a real-world example.
 Assume Sergeant Smith is married and stationed at Fort Drum, New York.
 Here’s how he could use his BAH with a VA loan:

-What this means is that, if Sergeant Smith wanted his BAH stipend to cover his entire monthly mortgage payment, he could afford to buy a $233,500 home with the VA loan.
+What this means is that, if Sergeant Smith wanted his BAH stipend to cover his entire monthly mortgage payment, he could afford to buy a $209,788 home with the VA loan.
+Of course, there are a lot of other assumptions that factor into this rough calculation, so consult a VA lender to get a better idea of what you can afford.

 Final Thoughts